 As an effective blood-cleansing and purifying food, your liver loves organic beets.
-Organic beets are antioxidant-rich and high in many other nutrients including folate, pectin fiber, iron, betaine, betalains, betacyanin, and betanin.
+Organic beets are antioxidant-rich and high in many other nutrients, including folate, pectin fiber, iron, betaine, betalains, betacyanin, and betanin.
 Organic beets also boost the body’s production of glutathione.
 Glutathione is known as the body’s natural antioxidant and detoxifier.
 The individual cells in your body need glutathione to aid them in releasing toxins that occur as a natural result of metabolism.
-Glutathione provides protection to your eyes, skin, liver, kidneys and most other important organs from toxic build-up.
+Glutathione protects your eyes, skin, liver, kidneys, and most other important organs from toxic build-up.

 Cruciferous vegetables give you increased detoxification abilities due to the sulfur component actually enhancing our liver’s detoxification abilities.
-Cruciferous vegetables include argula, bok choy, broccoli, Brussels sprouts, cabbage, cauliflower, chinese cabbage, collard greens, daikon radish, horseradish, kale, kohlrabi, land cress, mustard greens, radish, rutabaga, shepherd’s-purse, turnip and watercress.
-There are some functional medicine practitioners, medical doctors and naturopaths that recommend avoiding cruciferous vegetables because of the goitrogens they contain.
+Cruciferous vegetables include arugula, bok choy, broccoli, Brussels sprouts, cabbage, cauliflower, Chinese cabbage, collard greens, daikon radish, horseradish, kale, kohlrabi, land cress, mustard greens, radish, rutabaga, shepherd’s-purse, turnip, and watercress.
+Some functional medicine practitioners, medical doctors, and naturopaths recommend avoiding cruciferous vegetables because of the goitrogens they contain.
 However, in my opinion, the many, many health benefits cruciferous vegetables provide far outweigh the minimal risk.
 And, if you cook cruciferous vegetables, any risk is highly reduced.

 Avocado is rich in glutathione.
-Glutathione is present throughout the body, and its function is to protect cells against oxidation, and to detoxify our body from heavy metals.
-Avocado is also very rich in Vitamin K which helps to protect the liver from free radical damage.
+Glutathione is present throughout the body, and its function is to protect cells against oxidation and detoxify our body from heavy metals.
+Avocado is also very rich in Vitamin K, which helps to protect the liver from free radical damage.
 Eating just 100g of Avocado a day can account for more than half of your daily vitamin K requirements.

 Avocado also contains plant cytochromes which aid in the detoxification of the colon and rectum.
 A clean digestive system is necessary to support the body in its natural detoxification process.

 Fresh lemon is another powerful detoxification food you can add to your diet.
-Fresh lemon juice and fresh lemon have a number of health benefits.
-Lemon acts as a natural energizer which helps to you fight some of the symptoms of toxic build-up as well as containing large amounts of Vitamin C and other antioxidants which protect the body.
+Fresh lemon juice and fresh lemon have many health benefits.
+Lemon acts as a natural energizer, which helps you fight some of the symptoms of toxic build-up and contain large amounts of Vitamin C and other antioxidants that protect the body.

-Lemon is high in citric acid which helps digestion of food in the stomach.
-Citric acid also encourages the production of gastric juices which are important for effective digestion of food.
-Lemon juice also helps the bowels in eliminating waste from the body which gets rid of toxins and takes some pressure off the liver and its functions.
+Lemon is high in citric acid, which helps the digestion of food in the stomach.
+Citric acid also encourages the production of gastric juices, which are important for the effective digestion of food.
+Lemon juice also helps the bowels eliminate waste from the body, which gets rid of toxins and takes some pressure off the liver and its functions.
 Lemon juice stimulates the liver to produce bile which the body requires for detoxification.

 Adding lemon to your diet is one of the simplest things you can do to aid your body in its detoxification process.
 Squeeze half a lemon into a glass of warm water in the morning and drink it before you eat breakfast.

 Apples provide impressive detoxification support for your liver.
 The pectin and malic acid in apples, particularly the Granny Smith variety, offer a definite way to eliminate the toxins in your body.
-The soluble fiber in the pectin helps remove cholesterol and toxins from your blood and the malic acid is a blood-cleansing nutrient.
+The soluble fiber in the pectin helps remove cholesterol and toxins from your blood, and malic acid is a blood-cleansing nutrient.
 It’s important to consume organic apples as conventionally grown apples are highly contaminated with pesticides.
-With apples, we must also talk about polyphenols which are natural plant chemicals that work as antioxidants to protect the cells in your body from free radical damage.
-Polyphenols are also capable of having an effect on the digestion and absorption of carbohydrates which ends up improving the regulation of our blood sugar.
+We must also talk about polyphenols with apples, which are natural plant chemicals that work as antioxidants to protect the cells in your body from free radical damage.
+Polyphenols are also capable of affecting the digestion and absorption of carbohydrates, which improves our blood sugar regulation.

-Green tea has been used in Chinese and ayurvedic medicine for thousands of years for its medicinal qualities as well as it super detoxification properties.
+Green tea has been used in Chinese and ayurvedic medicine for thousands of years for its medicinal qualities and super detoxification properties.
 Green tea also contains high levels of polyphenols.

 Green tea is also very high in catechins.
 Studies published in the International Journal of molecular medicine showed that the catechins in green tea improve liver function and protect the liver from damage.
 Green tea has been widely recognized as a powerful antioxidant and detoxification aid.
 Many detox diets revolve around the use of green tea.

 Garlic was used for its medicinal properties for thousands of years.
-The Egyptians used garlic for various ailments and healers in the middle ages even used garlic to ward off the infamous black plague.
+The Egyptians used garlic for various ailments, and healers in the middle ages even used garlic to ward off the infamous black plague.
 World war I soldiers used garlic to ward off gangrene.
 Many studies have shown that garlic is a powerful antibiotic.
-In fact one study undertaken by researchers at the university of Washington found that garlic is one hundred times more effective at fighting certain bacteria than two well-known modern antibiotics.
-The sheer volume of studies based on the medicinal properties of garlic prove that garlic really deserves its title as a superfood.
+In fact, one study undertaken by researchers at the University of Washington found that garlic is one hundred times more effective at fighting certain bacteria than two well-known modern antibiotics.
+The sheer volume of studies based on the medicinal properties of garlic proves that garlic really deserves its title as a superfood.
 For a list of some of the studies on garlic, read this article on MedicalNewsToday.com.
-Garlic helps to fight and reduce cholesterol levels, it can be used to help regulate blood pressure, it protects the heart, protects the body from cancer and can help to prevent preterm babies.
+Garlic helps to fight and reduce cholesterol levels, and it can help regulate blood pressure; it protects the heart, protects the body from cancer, and can help prevent preterm babies.

-Some of the health benefits of garlic include: help, cleanse harmful bacteria, intestinal parasites and viruses from your body, especially from the blood and intestines; helps cleanse build-up from the arteries; has anti-cancer and antioxidant properties that help detoxify the body of harmful substances; assists with cleansing the respiratory tract by expelling mucous build-up in the lungs and sinuses.
+Some of the health benefits of garlic include helps to cleanse harmful bacteria, intestinal parasites, and viruses from your body, especially from the blood and intestines; helps cleanse build-up from the arteries; has anti-cancer and antioxidant properties that help detoxify the body of harmful substances; assists with cleansing the respiratory tract by expelling mucous build-up in the lungs and sinuses.
 Always choose only fresh garlic, not garlic powder which is void of most of the health benefits mentioned above.

 Onions, especially red onions, are best known for two things: bad breath and tears.
-The popular vegetable found in most types of cuisine gives dishes their flavorful taste, transforming any meal to an aromatic experience.
-Raw onions not only provide an excellent taste for our palates, but provide therapeutic and antibacterial properties that cleanse and detox our bodies to eliminate disease.
+The popular vegetable found in most types of cuisine gives dishes their flavorful taste, transforming any meal into an aromatic experience.
+Raw onions not only provide an excellent taste for our palates but provide therapeutic and antibacterial properties that cleanse and detox our bodies to eliminate disease.

 Probiotic (Fermented) Foods

 Our digestive system depends on thousands of different bacteria that help us to break down and digest food.
-Toxins, pharmaceutical drugs and illness kill off those bacteria, so it is essential to keep replacing or supplementing the digestive system bacteria.
-Fermented foods such as such as sauerkraut, kimchi, kefir, and pickled vegetables can help your intestines as they naturally release toxins and waste products.
-Fermented foods are some of the most potent detox foods and are capable of drawing out a wide range of heavy metals.
+Toxins, pharmaceutical drugs, and illness kill off those bacteria, so it is essential to keep replacing or supplementing the digestive system bacteria.
+Fermented foods such as sauerkraut, kimchi, kefir, and pickled vegetables can help your intestines as they naturally release toxins and waste products.
+Fermented foods are some of the most potent detox foods and can draw out a wide range of heavy metals.
 The beneficial bacteria grab hold of mercury, lead, aluminum, arsenate, and anything else toxic, holding on to them until they’re removed through stool.

 Completing a Full-Body Cleanse

-In the world in which we live, there is just no way to completely avoid toxins.
-We have plenty of sources, such as toxins in our food and water, air pollution, secondhand smoke, vehicle emissions, personal care products, cleaning products, skin care products, airborne fungal spores, herbicides and pesticides – just to name a few.
-The good news is that a diet rich in detox foods is one of the ideal ways to maintain good health.
+In the world in which we live, there is just no way to avoid toxins completely.
+We have plenty of sources, such as toxins in our food and water, air pollution, secondhand smoke, vehicle emissions, personal care products, cleaning products, skincare products, airborne fungal spores, herbicides, and pesticides – to name a few.
+The good news is that a diet rich in detox foods is ideal for maintaining good health.
 However, even with the most pristine diet, toxins can make their way into the body.
-As such, the importance of full body cleansing cannot be overstated.
+As such, the importance of full-body cleansing cannot be overstated.
 I recommend completing a full body cleanse at least two times every year – preferably in the spring and fall.
 The beginning step to any full body detox is a thorough colon cleanse, and Oxy-Powder® can help with that.
-Oxy-Powder is a scientifically formulated, safe, effective, all-natural colon cleaner that utilizes oxygen and magnesium to gently cleanse and detoxify your entire digestive tract.
+Oxy-Powder is a scientifically formulated, safe, effective, all-natural colon cleaner that utilizes oxygen and magnesium to cleanse and detoxify your entire digestive tract gently.

 Markowiak P, Śliżewska K. Effects of probiotics, prebiotics, and synbiotics on human health.
 Nutrients.
 2017 Sep;9(9):pii:E1021.